ContextLab/hypertools/docs/_build/html/_sources/auto_examples/animate.rst.txt

 The sample data is a list of 2D arrays, where each array is fMRI brain activity from one subject.
 The rows are timepoints and the columns are neural 'features'.
-First, the matrices are hyperaligned using hyp.tools.align.
+First, the matrices are hyperaligned using hyp.align.
+Then, the data are split into 2 groups of 18. and averaged.
+Finally the aligned data is plotted.